bgruening/docker-galaxy-stable/compose-v2/README.md

 to start Galaxy.
 In the basic setup, Galaxy together with Nginx as the proxy, Postgres as the DB, and RabbitMQ as the message queue is run.

+### Upgrading to a newer Galaxy version
+When not setting `IMAGE_TAG` to a specific version, Docker-Compose will always fetch the newest image and therefore Galaxy version available.
+The startup script will handle the migration for you.
+To skip the DB upgrade, set `GALAXY_SKIP_UPGRADE_DB=true` in the `docker-compose.yml` file in the `services.galaxy-server.environment` section.

 ## Extending the setup
 Beyond the basic usage, extending the setup is as easy as adding a additional docker-compose extension file.
 This is done be the [standard docker-compose syntax](https://docs.docker.com/compose/extends/):